-This procedure is based on the definitions provided in the document Conditions Applicable to the opening and use of Third-Party Accounts at CERN (seulement en anglais).
+This procedure is based on the definitions provided in the document Conditions Applicable to the use and opening of Third-Party Accounts.

 A request to open a Visiting Research Team Account shall always be signed by the head of the Institution or by a responsible Finance Officer authorised to make financial commitments on behalf of the Institution (see Registration of a Third-Party Account (Teams and Collaborations))

 By appointing a Third-Party Account Manager representing the Institution and present at CERN, the Finance Officer delegates full authority to the Third-Party Account Manager for financial matters and for the responsibilities listed under section 1.2 below.